crodjer/biip/README.md

 Other ways to run:

 - From stdin: `cat /tmp/info.txt | biip`
-- Interactive paste: run `biip`, paste content, then press `Ctrl-D`.
+- Interactive: run `biip`, type in or paste your text in the editor.
+For
+  example: `biip | pbcopy` can be used to paste or type in arbitrary text and copy it to the clipboard.

 ## What does it scrub?
 Biip can scrub: